wb63318/Api_Gen_2/docs/routes/handler.md

 public Task<SampleEntry[]> Handle(<Query class or record>)
 ```

-The function name should be `Handle` and it should take an instance of the query class or record as an argument
+The function name should be `Handle` and it should take an instance of the query class or record as a parameter
 Let's take some examples: